Fabric Commands

 Fabric Security Commands

-• Master key generation commands used to encrypt LUI data and to encrypt an interface’s details.
-Click to open the Fabric Devops Security articles and to read more about Fabric Security Hardening.
+• Master key generation commands are used for encrypting LUI data and interface details.
+Click to open the Fabric Devops Security articles and learn more about Fabric Security Hardening.

-• Fabric Credentials Commands, a list of commands for setting Fabric credentials like, users, roles, tokens or permissions.
+• Fabric Credentials Commands, a list of commands used for setting Fabric credentials such as users, roles, tokens or permissions.

 Deploy and Drop Commands